vne/grunt-fep-ejs/README.md

 #### data
 Type: `Object`

-Sets the data passed to Jade during template compilation.
+Sets the data passed to ejs during template compilation.
 Any data can be passed to the template (including grunt templates).

 This value also might be a function taking source and destination path as arguments and returning a data object.
 Within the function, `this` is bound to the file configuration object.